 Current advocacy issue: Access to approved therapies

 For the first time, new therapies have been developed that treat the underlying cause of hATTR amyloidosis.
 Despite being approved by Health Canada, two new treatments – Tegsedi (inotersen) and Onpattro (patisiran) – are not yet accessible through publicly funded drug plans for patients who could benefit.
 Given the significant unmet medical need, and the fact that not every treatment is appropriate for every patient, HAC feels that it is important for those who have been diagnosed with hATTR amyloidosis to have access to all Health Canada-approved therapies to slow the progression of this debilitating and life-threatening disease.
 We urge provincial and territorial governments to ensure that these treatments are accessible through public funding without further delay, to allow for the best possible outcomes for all patients living with hATTR amyloidosis.

 Help give a voice to hATTR amyloidosis today!

-If you have any questions, would like to get involved, or want to learn more about advocacy, please contact us at firstname.lastname@example.org
+If you would like to learn more about advocacy, or how you can get involved in HAC’s advocacy efforts, please contact us at firstname.lastname@example.org.

-We will be launching our e-advocacy platform very soon, so sign up to stay in touch.
+We will be launching our campaign very soon, so sign up to stay in touch.

 Sign up to Stay in Touch!